 BMS Resilience Research program Committee:

-Jan Maarten Schraagen (Chair), Alexander van Deursen, Gul Özerol/ Tatiana Filatova, Michel Ehrenhard, Peter de Vries
+Jan Maarten Schraagen (Chair), Miriam Oostinga, Alexander van Deursen, Gul Özerol/ Tatiana Filatova, Michel Ehrenhard, Peter de Vries

 Globalization, urbanization, automation, industry 4.0, climatic changes, and other unprecedented transformations are increasingly challenging our existential need for safety and security.
 The very sociotechnical systems we created to enable safety and security have become so complex and interconnected that they are difficult to control.
 Unintended consequences are likely to occur, making our world unpredictable and sometimes less safe.
 The BMS Resilience research program enables scholars, executives, policy makers, and front-line professionals to anticipate and respond to a variety of risks, threats, and opportunities.
 Our focus lies with phenomena for which technologies can both constitute a challenge as well as be part of the solution: system complexity and interconnectedness, climate change, and democratic inclusiveness.
 We foster the evidence base for relevant practices and policies, crucial for the future of Europe and the world.